sipa-js/sipa/doc/developers/production_build.md

 ```
 inside your project root directory.

-Sipa will then create a production build inside
+Simpartic will then create a production build inside
 ```
 /dist/default
 ```